Shooting attack at the West Bank-Jordan border crossing kills 3 Israelis

-JERUSALEM — (AP) — Three people were shot and killed Sunday at the border crossing between the West Bank and Jordan, Israeli officials said.
+ALLENBY CROSSING, West Bank — (AP) — Three Israelis were shot and killed Sunday at the border crossing between the West Bank and Jordan, Israeli officials said, in what appeared to be an attack linked to the 11-month-old war in Gaza.

 The Israeli-occupied West Bank has seen a surge of violence since Hamas' Oct.
 7 attack out of Gaza triggered the war there.
 Israel has launched near-daily military arrest raids into dense Palestinian residential areas, and there has also been a rise in settler violence and Palestinian attacks on Israelis.